nterry/Type2Byte/README.md

 Indeed, It is bad practice to have platform-specific code and <b>should be avoided</b> wherever possible.
 This library works with <b>both</b> Mono and the CLR.

-In addition, it should be noted that Mono.DataConvert uses <b>UNSAFE</b> code.
-If you use library that is marked with unsafe code your whole project has to marked as such, and you lose all guarantees that the runtime affords to you.
+In addition, it should be noted that [Mono.DataConvert](https://raw.github.com/mono/mono/master/mcs/class/corlib/Mono/DataConverter.cs) uses <b>UNSAFE</b> code.
+If you use a library that is marked with unsafe code your <i>whole</i> project has to marked as such, and you lose all guarantees that the runtime affords to you.
 You might as well code it in C at this point...

 Besides, do you <i>really</i> want to have more than one dependency for the same thing?